stat88/stat88.github.io/logistics.md

 <!-- #### A. Adhikari #### -->
 ### About This Course ###

-In this connector course we will state precisely and prove results discovered while explor- ing data in Data 8.
-Topics include: probability, conditioning, and independence; random

-variables; distributions and joint distributions; expectation, variance, tail bounds; Central Limit Theorem; symmetries in random permutations; prior and posterior distributions;

-probabilistic models; bias-variance tradeoff; testing hypotheses; correlation and the regres- sion model.
+In this connector course we will state precisely and prove results discovered while exploring data in Data 8.
+Topics include: probability, conditioning, and independence; random variables; distributions and joint distributions; expectation, variance, tail bounds; Central Limit Theorem; symmetries in random permutations; prior and posterior distributions;probabilistic models; bias-variance tradeoff; testing hypotheses; correlation and the regression model.

 ### Enrollment and Prerequisites ###
 You must enroll in the lecture and in a discussion section that meets twice weekly.